The Sherri Little Fibromyalgia Coaching Scholarship was created by the Institute's founder, Tami Stackelhouse. Jump directly to the application here.

 When and where will the coaching take place?

-Scholarship recipients will work with their Coach or Advisor to select the best time and frequency for their one-on-one sessions.
-Sessions are typically held once per week, are 45 minutes in length, and generally occur by phone.
+Scholarship recipients will work with their Coach to select the best time and frequency for their one-on-one sessions.
+Sessions are typically held once per week, are 45 minutes in length, and are held virtually via phone or computer.

 How do I apply?